 Through the course of life, I have experienced dyslexia observing the fear and shame that partners this gift.
 Dyslexia can influence our lives in an unconscious way.
 Exploring how dyslexia influences our behaviour can bring insight and acceptance.

-As we age and grow older our goals and exceptions for life changes.
-Perhaps - career choices, thoughts of changing job/profession, to enter a committed relationship, to have children or to separate/divorce from a relationship.
-Counselling facilitates a therapeutic environment where change can be imagined and formed into choices that are in the hear and now.
-Choices lead to unblocking of the stuckness of looking into the future by focusing on the present.
-Towards the later part of life we reflect on passed life and how to spend the later years.
+As we age and grow older our goals and expectations for life changes - Career choices, thoughts of changing job/profession, to enter a committed relationship, to have children or to separate/divorce from a relationship.
+Counselling facilitates a therapeutic environment where change can be imagined and formed into choices that are in the here and now.
 Seeking therapy in later life can lead to acceptance of life's journey so far, centre on the present and imagine the future.

 Training, qualifications & experience